Feeds:

 A few of my lovely readers have commented that they would love to have a tapas dinner party but it seems like a lot of work, so I’ve put together a few words of advice as I have hosted tapas dinner parties for over a year now and have experienced successes and failures.
 I hope these tricks alleviate the mystery and inspire you to have a tapas dinner party.

 1. Planning is everything.
 Think of a theme you wish to follow and create a menu around it; break it out into steps for timing and serving (I’ll give an example of this).
-Decide how many groups of coarses you will serve (i.e., 4 coarses of sets of 1-2 dishes are 4 x 1 (0r 2)).
+Decide how many groups of courses you will serve (i.e., 4 courses of sets of 1-2 dishes are 4 x 1 (0r 2)).
 If this is your first tapas dinner party and you don’t have a stock up of quick hors d’œuvres in the freezer then start the cooking about 1 week in advance and make 1 to 2 things for the freezer.
 Don’t worry, you will use them up eventually!

 2. Mise en place is key.
 Chop, cut, slice, grate anything you can do ahead of time, DO IT.
-Prepare similar items all at once (as in chop ALL the onions you will need and separate it out into each coarse).
+Prepare similar items all at once (as in chop ALL the onions you will need and separate it out into each course).
 Store meats and fishes in the fridge.
 I always put ingredients that need to be together in one place in the fridge.

 3. It’s on ‘the list’.
 There are many components to a tapas dinner party, so even the best of us will struggle to remember everything you need to add, pinch, and sauce so MAKE A LIST and REFER to it throughout the evening.

 6. Keep it small.
-Remember that you are having a lot of food over a long period of time so portions should be small (for example, 1-2 medium shrimp per person is one coarse.
+Remember that you are having a lot of food over a long period of time so portions should be small (for example, 1-2 medium shrimp per person is one course.
 Do you have frozen soup in the fridge?
 Serve it in shooters instead of bowls—it’s an instant serving!

 7. Timing is everything.
-Make sure you serve the coarses spread out over time, this dinner party is about conversation and food…all night.
+Make sure you serve the courses spread out over time, this dinner party is about conversation and food…all night.
 Our tapas usually last 3-4 hours with some breathers in between.

 8. Relax.
 Fortunately Tapas make a very casual dinner party so you needn’t worry when one coarse is 15 minutes later than expected.
 Keep the wine flowing and the conversation going and you will have a wonderful evening.